 By the admittance of Krishnamurti himself, of his reluctance to read most books, though Mary Lutyens demonstrates he did read books, it is evident he never studied Theosophy, or any the literature of the early history.
 Krishnamurti was raised in a cocoon of what Charles W. Leadbeater wanted him to know.
 So, what he knew he rejected, and found it all bosh.
 Hence, it is clear that people who write about the T.S. history and Krishnamurti think it was just some fad cult; because it did morph into a cult post-Blavatsky, under the influence of Besant and Leadbeater.

 The Theosophical Society was not founded around a coming Messianic figure, or World Teacher.
-Helena P. Blavatsky did believe however, that Theosophy in its original direction and mission, would become noticeable to the extent, that it would cultivate minds, more prepared for future individuals who would definitely prove the validity of the Mysteries; and prepared for the study of the “Rosicrucian Illuminati” in the academies.
+Helena P. Blavatsky did believe however, that Theosophy in its original direction and mission, would become noticeable to the extent, that it would cultivate minds, more prepared for future individuals who would definitely prove the validity of the Mysteries; and preparedness to be taught by “Rosicrucian Illuminati” in the academies.
 There will be inevitably such minds to come.
 At this period in time, the whole operation failed, and the mission must bide another time, regarding serious and genuine efforts.
 Apparently, the teachings of Jiddu Krishnamurti clashes with many past philosophers.

-Film of Charles W. Leadbeater, Annie Besant and Jiddu Krishnamurti
+Film of Charles Leadbeater, Annie Besant and Jiddu Krishnamurti

 Many have adopted Jiddu Krishnamurti’s way of thinking.
 A new generation finding him, equally show a disdain for thinking, systems, forms, and organisation, and many have blamed Theosophy.